Release Date: 1/1/2012

 The Good: Great ergonomics, all OEM controller features are present, sleek design, long battery life, hassle free battery status indicator

-The Bad: L1 and R1 buttons are too close together, A-B switch feels useless, no bluetooth functionality
+The Bad: L1 and R1 buttons are too close together, A-B switch feels useless, no Bluetooth functionality

 I saw this little guy on a shelf at Fry’s one day and it looked very sleek and ergonomic.
 I was surprised at seeing something so well made from a third party peripheral company like Nyko that is notorious for making crappy products.
 I love collecting controllers, so I kept this guy on my radar.
-I finally got it as a Christmas gift and I am very pleased, and has become my favorite PS3 controller thus far.
+I finally got it as a Christmas gift and I am very pleased and has become my favorite PS3 controller thus far.
 When you put the thing in your hands your fingers just mold to the controller.
 It is more square shape than rectangle like the OEM controller.
 The texture of the controller feels great and is a very silky smooth rubber.
 The triggers are designed more like the Xbox 360 controller’s and are much better than the OEM controller which I found my fingers slipping on a lot.
 The controller is slightly heavier than the OEM one, but it just feels so much nicer.
 The analog stick orientation is set up like the Xbox 360 so your thumbs don’t bump into each other during frantic movement.
 The sticks are much smaller and the tops have a pretty deep dip so your thumbs stay nice and snug.
 I love how tight the sticks are, not too tight, but not as loose as the OEM controller.
-They click very nicely and the D-pad is small and gives great response when using it.
+They click very nicely and the D-pad is small and gives a great response when using it.

 The overall look of the controller is great.
 It is all black and sleek with the PS Home button being a large square in the middle with a picture of a raven.
 The face buttons are clear with nice designs set inside.
 However, there is one useless feature that this controller has, that I have no idea why anyone would use.
-On the back there is an A-B switch that will swap the functionality of the shoulder buttons.
+On the back, there is an A-B switch that will swap the functionality of the shoulder buttons.
 No idea why this would be used, but it’s there if anyone needs to use it I guess.
-The controller has a nice USB dongle (no bluetooth unfortunately) and comes with a USB charging cable which is rather short.
+The controller has a nice USB dongle (no Bluetooth unfortunately) and comes with a USB charging cable which is rather short.
 There is a square LED right below the home button that will stay solid when charging, flash fast when charged, and slowly flash when low.
 This is a great hassle free way of telling what status your battery is in.
 The controller lasts quite a long time with a whopping 25 hours of battery life per charge.
 The larger battery may be why the controller is slightly heavier.